nishajagan/nishajagan.github.io/chinookdb.md

-17. Provide a query that shows all the Tracks but displays no IDs.
-The resultant table should include the Album name, Media type and Genre.
+**17. Provide a query that shows all the Tracks but displays no IDs.
+The resultant table should include the Album name, Media type and Genre.**
 ```sql
 SELECT t.NAME  AS 'track',
        t.composer,